flyable4472/vanilla_nu/README.md

 - Turns out there is a difference between MIT license and tr7zw Protective License, separated the 2 and added the latter into the LICENSES file
 - Added the Dark Loading Screen to not kill my eye
 - Added Auth Me to keep the session longer while idle
+- Added config for Mod Menu to hide mods that are either serverside, no settings, or got another mod that can link settings to it
+- Added config for Xaero's Minimap because thats the zoom size I think most people will like

 # Changelogs
 ### v0.3